 In a record-breaking year for the Green Flag Award, as the scheme marks its Silver Jubilee, The Southwood Garden at St James’s Church Piccadilly, is one of 2127 parks and green spaces celebrating success.

-Last week, St James’s Church raised the Green Flag Award for its garden.
+In 2022, St James’s Church raised the Green Flag Award for its garden.

 The award is the international quality mark for parks and green spaces.

 After 18 months that have seen green spaces play a vital role for people through the pandemic as a place to relax, exercise and meet friends and family safely, the news that The Southwood Garden at St James’ Church, Piccadilly has achieved the Green Flag Award is testament to the hard work and dedication of the team that make the green space somewhere that everyone can enjoy.